Procedure for Using Public Tender

 Section 6 - Clearly outline why the tender was not invited.
 This explanation will have to undergo the scrutiny of the Auditor General's Office, Government Purchasing Agency and the general public, so accuracy is critical.

-Section 8 - In all cases, the appropriate Dean, Director or Department Head is required to sign the form prior to it being forwarded to the Department of Financial and Administrative Services for review and recommendation to the President/Vice-President for approval.
+Section 8 - In all cases, the appropriate Unit Head is required to sign the form prior to it being forwarded to the Department of Financial and Administrative Services for review and recommendation to the President or delegate for approval.